TechnikLey/Tiktok2Mc/docs/GUIDE.md

 ### Minimum required changes

 1. **Your TikTok username** — under `tiktok.user`.
 Enter your username without the `@` symbol.
+> [!IMPORTANT]
+> Do not Enter your Display Name here tiktok can you only identify you trought your username.
 2. **Your RCON password** — under `rcon.password`.
 Change this from the default to something secure.
 This password connects the tool to your Minecraft server.
 The tool will ask you to set one on first start if left empty.
 3. **Which features are enabled** — each section has `enabled: true` or `enabled: false`.
 Everything starts turned off.
 Turn on only what you need.

-### Other useful settings

-- **Java RAM** — under `java.xms` and `java.xmx`.
-Default is 4 GB each.
-If your computer has less than 12 GB RAM, lower both to `2G` or `1G`.
-- **Console visibility** — under `console.log_level`.
-Controls which windows you see when the tool starts.
-Level 1 (Silent) is the default.
-- **Auto-shutdown** — under `shutdown`.
-The tool can automatically shut down after your stream ends.
-- **Comment commands** — under `comment_commands`.
-Let viewers send commands via TikTok chat.
-- **Follow tracking** — under `tiktok.follow_tracking`.
-Prevents viewers from repeatedly triggering the follow action.
-Choose `all_time` (never repeats) or `per_stream` (resets each stream).
-- **Auto-update config** — under `auto_update_config`.
-When enabled, new configuration options from updates are merged into your existing config automatically.
-Your settings are preserved.
-- **API key** — under `api_key`.
-Optional.
-If you expose the Dashboard to the internet (not recommended for most users), set an API key here to require authentication.
-Requests from the same computer (localhost) are always allowed without a key.
-When set, external requests must include the `X-API-Key` header.

 ### Plugin-specific config files

-Each plugin (Timer, Death Counter, Win Counter, Spotify Control) has its own `config.yaml` inside its plugin directory (e.g., `plugins/timer/config.yaml`).
+Each plugin (e.g. Timer, Spotify Control) has its own `config.yaml` inside its plugin directory (e.g., `plugins/timer/config.yaml`).
 You can edit these files to change plugin-specific behavior like colors, timers, and milestones.

 > [!TIP]
 > The Dashboard (web interface) provides a visual editor for all settings.
 You don't need to edit files by hand unless you prefer to.